-Design of temporary nonmainline interstate pavement, including using the existing shoulder to carry the mainline traffic, is at the discretion of the Contractor.
+Design of temporary nonmainline interstate pavement is at the discretion of the Contractor.
 However, temporary pavement must provide a satisfactory rideability to the public prior to opening to traffic and during construction.
 Satisfactory rideability is defined as any 0.1 mile segment having roughness not to exceed 100 inches per mile when tested in accordance with SC-T-125.
-In addition to rideability, rutting shall not exceed 1/4" when the wheel paths are measured with a 4 foot straightedge.
+In addition to rideability, rutting shall not exceed /4" when the wheel paths are measured with a 4 foot straightedge.